 Serving Suggestions

-As for side dishes, these burgers pair well with fries.
+Side dishes: These burgers pair well with fries.
 I often serve them with jicama fries or zucchini fries.
+Two other perfect sides for these burgers are homemade coleslaw and creamy cucumber salad.

 Recipe Card